-In order to fund the business activities intended in its current business plan, the Company closed a \$5 million Stream Investment in February 2024, the proceeds of which are to be used to invest in mining equipment and underground development at the Galaxy Property, following which management expects that the mining operations at the Galaxy Property will begin to provide positive cash flow from its operations that is sufficient to support its corporate expenses and capital expenditure requirements for the Galaxy Property.
-As described above under "Summary of Financial Position", at December 31, 2023, the Company had a working capital deficiency of \$7.8 million and broke even on operating cash flow for the year ended December 31, 2023.
+In order to fund the business activities intended in its current business plan, the Company entered a \$5 million Streaming Agreement in February 2024, the proceeds of which were used to invest in mining equipment and underground development at the Galaxy Property, following which management expects that the mining operations at the Galaxy Property will begin to provide positive cash flow from its operations that is sufficient to support its corporate expenses and capital expenditure requirements for the Galaxy Property.
+As described above under "Summary of Financial Position", at December 31, 2024, the Company had a working capital deficiency of \$4.8 million.